-Purple Stretch Marks: 3 Things That Actually Work To Fade Them
+Purple Stretch Marks And Things That Actually Work To Fade Them

-Ah, stretch marks… Those stretchy pinky lines covering your favorite parts of the body.
-They can be white, they can be purple, and it’s absolutely normal to want to minimize them.
+Ah, stretch marks… Those stretched, pink lines that cover the favorite parts of your body.
+They can be white, they can be purple, and it’s absolutely normal to have them, or want to minimize them.

-Now, the main causes of purple stretch marks are both pregnancy, puberty, and drastic weight changes that happen quickly (so the skin isn’t able to flex or shrink as fast as your whole body).
+Now, the common causes of purple stretch marks include pregnancy, puberty, and drastic weight changes that happen too quickly (so the skin isn’t capable to flex or shrink as fast as your whole body).
 It’s not dangerous to get purple stretch marks on your body, but it can be an aesthetical and psychological problem.
 Since it’s easier to fade purple stretch marks while they’re fresh, it’s recommended to start working on them as early as possible.

 Why Do I Have Purple Stretch Marks?